ozalieg/Thesis/0.1.0/content/introduction.typ

 = Introduction

-In this thesis, the generation of Jayvee templates from CSV files with a locally hosted LLM for shema inference is explored.
+This thesis explores the generation of Jayvee templates from CSV files by leveraging a locally hosted Large Language Model (LLM) for schema inference, with a particular focus on robust header detection in irregular and noisy datasets.
-Focus is the header detection in irregular datasets without relying on extensive user input or pre-cleaned files.
+Unlike traditional methods that rely on clean input data or extensive user input, this approach aims to automatically infer the correct schema even when the CSV files contain metadata, comments, or inconsistent header rows.

-Studies indicate that prompt-engineered #abbr.pla[LLM] can effectively detect column headers in noisy CSV files, surpassing traditional heuristic methods in real-world applications @sui2024tap4llm @liu2024autodw.
+Recent studies have demonstrated that prompt-engineered #abbr.pla[LLM]s can effectively identify column headers in noisy CSV files, outperforming conventional heuristic-based approaches in real-world scenarios @sui2024tap4llm @liu2024autodw.
-A study on prompt engineering for LLMs demonstrates improved performance over traditional heuristic methods in processing complex tabular data, achieving accuracy gains of 0.8% to 4.07%.
-The traditional approaches evaluated include random sampling, evenly spaced sampling, and content snapshot sampling—all heuristic-based techniques.
+These heuristic methods typically include random sampling, evenly spaced sampling, and content snapshot sampling, which struggle with noisy or non-standard CSV formats.

-@sui2024tap4llm
+For example, @sui2024tap4llm report accuracy improvements ranging from 0.8% to 4.07% when using LLMs guided by carefully crafted prompts compared to heuristic baselines.
+This highlights the growing potential of LLMs in complex tabular data understanding tasks, especially where structured metadata is missing or inconsistent.

 == Jayvee Template Generation

-For the Jayvee Template Generation, a Python script is developed to automate the process of generating templates from CSV files.
+To automate Jayvee template creation, a Python script was developed that ingests CSV files from local paths, URLs, or lists of URLs.
-It infers the column types, renames columns if needed and generates a JSON schema that defines the extraction, interpretation, and loading of data into a SQLite database.
+The script infers column data types, handles irregular or unnamed columns by renaming them with meaningful identifiers, and generates a JSON schema describing the extraction, interpretation, and loading steps into a SQLite database.

-The program supports handling local files, URLs, or lists of URLs from a text file.
-The schema is then converted to Jayvee.
-The program also includes a #abbr.add("GUI", "Graphical User Interface") #abbr.a[GUI] built with Tkinter to let users select files or enter URLs easily.
-Errors during reading or processing are logged, and the tool supports batch processing of many CSV links.
+This schema is subsequently converted into Jayvee (JV) format, a domain-specific language for pipeline definitions.
+ A user-friendly #abbr.add("GUI", "Graphical User Interface") #abbr.a[GUI] implemented with Tkinter facilitates file or URL selection and batch processing of multiple CSV sources.
+Error handling and logging ensure robustness in processing diverse datasets.

-Overall, this tool streamlines the pipeline creation and data ingestion steps needed for tabular data engineering projects.
+Overall, this tool simplifies data pipeline creation for tabular data engineering projects by automating schema inference and template generation.

 == LLM Schema Inference

-The schema inference covers the detection of the header row in anomalous CSV files.
-This referrs to the case where the first few rows of the provided file contain random metadata or comments.
+A core challenge addressed in this work is the detection of header rows in anomalous CSV files where the initial rows may contain arbitrary metadata or comments, breaking assumptions of standard parsers.
-Since there's no standard way to identify the header row in such cases, the inference is done using a locally hosted #abbr.a[LLM].
-Different Models were evaluated, including DeepSeek-R1 granite-3.2-8b-instruct and Qwen3-235B-A22B.
+To tackle this, schema inference is performed using a locally hosted #abbr.a[LLM] that analyzes the file content and predicts the correct header structure.
+The evaluation compares several state-of-the-art LLMs, including granite-3.2-8b-instruct, an 8-billion parameter instruction-tuned transformer model known for its strong performance on text understanding and generation tasks.
+This model is optimized for instruction-following scenarios, making it well-suited for schema inference where precise interpretation of tabular context is needed @granite2025v3.2.

+Another model evaluated is DeepSeek-R1, a retrieval-augmented language model designed to enhance information retrieval tasks by combining generative abilities with retrieval-based context injection.
+It supports schema inference by leveraging external data to improve accuracy on ambiguous inputs @deepseekai2025deepseekr1incentivizingreasoningcapability.

+Finally, the very large Qwen3-235B-A22B model, with 235 billion parameters and advanced context comprehension and multi-modal capabilities, was tested.
+Its scale allows robust interpretation of complex and noisy tabular inputs, supporting accurate header detection in challenging CSV files @qwen3technicalreport.
-The evaluation was performed on a set of 1000 CSV files, which were generated from the original CSV files by adding random noise to the header rows and preambles.
+These models were evaluated on a curated dataset of 1000 CSV files artificially augmented by adding random noise to header rows and preamble sections, simulating real-world messy data scenarios.

-The table below summarizes the selected models used in the evaluation, followed by a detailed description of each.
+The following table summarizes the main characteristics and performance metrics of these models.

 #figure(
   table(
-    columns: 3,
+    columns: 5,
-    [Model Family], [Selected Model], [Reason],
-    [LLaMA (Meta)], [LLaMA 3 - 70B], [Top-class on general benchmarks (math, logic); noisy input resilience via long context; very large (slow) inference], [Mistral], [Mixtral (MoE 12.9B active)], [Outperforms Llama2-70B with 6× faster inference; supports many languages; cost-efficient sparse MoE (12.9B active)], [Gemma (Google)], [Gemma 3 - 12B],[Beats much larger models on human-eval; function-calling for JSON/schema; quantized versions for speed], [Qwen 2.5 (Alibaba)],[Qwen 2.5 - 32B],[State-of-the-art on structured-output tasks; “understands tables”; huge context (up to 1M) enables full-file inputs], [Phi-3 (Microsoft)],[Phi-3 - 14B],[Outperforms much larger GPT-3.5 on reasoning; very efficient (ONNX/DirectML optimized); ideal for on-device/low-latency use], [DeepSeek],[DeepSeek R1 - 13B distill],[RL-trained reasoning model; matches GPT-3.5 on complex reasoning; focused on novel inference skills (e.g. pattern discovery) but less tested on standard tasks], ),
+    [Model], [Parameters], [Architecture], [Key Capabilities], [Evaluation Notes], [granite-3.2-8b-instruct], [8 billion], [Instruction-tuned transformer], [Strong instruction-following, excels in tabular context understanding], [Optimized for schema inference, achieves robust header detection @granite2025v3.2], [DeepSeek-R1], [~varies; medium scale], [Retrieval-augmented transformer], [Integrates retrieval context for improved reasoning, enhanced ambiguity resolution], [Improves accuracy on noisy headers by leveraging external data @deepseekai2025deepseekr1incentivizingreasoningcapability], [Qwen3-235B-A22B], [235 billion], [Large-scale multimodal transformer], [Advanced context comprehension, multi-modal input handling, very large capacity], [Excels on complex and noisy data, highest accuracy in header detection @qwen3technicalreport], ),
-  caption: [Selected Models for Evaluation],
+  caption: [Comparison of Evaluated Language Models for Schema Inference in Noisy CSV Files], )
-)

-Meta’s LLaMA 3 (70B) is an open large language model with strong reasoning abilities and support for long inputs, up to 128K tokens.
-It uses grouped query attention and a new positional encoding scheme for improved efficiencywith long sequences.
-Although not specifically benchmarked on CSV/header extraction, it performs well on general reasoning tasks (e.g. logic, math) and handles unstructured or messy inputs robustly.
-Due to its size, it requires significant compute for inference but is often ranked among the top-performing open models. @iravani2024tabletext

-Mixtral (8×7B, ~12.9B active) is a Mixture-of-Experts model developed by Mistral.
-Only 2 out of 8 expert subnetworks are active per token, so despite having 46.7B total parameters, it operates with the cost of a ~12.9B model.
-It supports 32K-token inputs and performs well on logic and code tasks, making it suitable for structured data like tables.
-It offers efficient inference and has been shown to outperform some larger models (e.g., LLaMA 2 70B) on various benchmarks. @mistral2023mixtral

-Google’s Gemma 3 (12B) supports inputs up to 128K tokens and includes built-in functionality for generating structured outputs such as JSON.
-Although it is smaller than some models, it performs competitively in human evaluation rankings and is available in optimized formats for faster inference.
-These characteristics make it useful for processing large or complex documents, including CSV files. @farabet2025gemma3 @gemma2025technical

-Alibaba’s Qwen 2.5 (32B) is designed specifically with structured and tabular data in mind.
-Some variants, like Qwen 2.5-14B, support extremely long inputs (up to 1 million tokens).
-It includes functionality for structured output generation (e.g., JSON schemas) and performs well in instruction following, code, and math benchmarks.
-Its design makes it suitable for reading and interpreting large CSV files. @alibaba2025qwen

-Microsoft’s Phi-3 (14B) supports 128K-token inputs and has been optimized for efficiency, including compatibility with ONNX and DirectML for faster inference.
-It shows strong results in logic and math tasks, often performing better than larger models.
-Phi-3’s ability to handle long documents with low latency makes it a good option for large-scale structured data processing. @bilenko2024phi3

-DeepSeek R1 (~14B) is trained through reinforcement learning to focus on logical and mathematical reasoning.
-While it is not explicitly tested on CSV-related tasks, its strong performance on code and logic suggests potential for handling structured data.
-The models are still in early-stage development and mainly focused on research, but they show capabilities comparable to larger proprietary systems on reasoning benchmarks. @deepseek2025r1
+This comprehensive evaluation of state-of-the-art language models lays the groundwork for the subsequent exploration of related research, detailed requirements, and the architectural and implementation strategies that underpin the development of an effective schema inference system for noisy CSV data.